ndjamenamarmon/chaicms/README.md

 - [ ] Fix Markdown editor (need images to work)
 - [ ] Add Rich HTML field and editor
 - [ ] When checking uniqueness of fields and api keys, check the database before submit
+- [ ] Only set state with information the user has permission to see; for example, members should not have invite codes in their React state
+- [ ] Implement server side security: rules in firebase (back-end API would handle it in the future)